DrZhenhuaYu/DrZhenhuaYu/_pages/opportunities.md

 ---
 {% include base_path %}

-If you are interested in joining my group at the University of Exeter as a PhD student, or if you wish to apply for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV (**Please DO NOT send me a very long email!**).
+If you are interested in joining my group at the University of Aberdeen as a PhD student, or if you wish to apply for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV (**Please DO NOT send me a very long email!**).

 Postdoc Opportunities
 -------------